brownk96/french_101/source/traveling_tips.rst

 7. Walk between places and be open to diversions.
 8. In France, to call for an emergency, call 112 (the European equivalent to 911).
 Or call 15 for an ambulance and medical help, and 17 for police.
 9. Be aware that in Europe, dates are written Day/Month/Year, and they use a twenty four hour clock.
-10. Be careful of what you use free, public wifi for.
+10. Be careful of what you use free, public WiFi for.